Inexhaustible Chalice: Veneration of the Icon following Collapse of Communism

 In 1991, the men's Vysotsky Monastery in Serpukhov, founded in 1374 by St. Sergius of Radonezh, was reopened under the direction of Archimandrite Joseph (Balabanov, now Bishop of Birobidzhan and Kuldursk).
 In 1992, the iconographer Alexander Sokolov painted a new copy of the icon in the Byzantine style.
 It had been determined by Archimandrite Joseph that the prototype icon was of Byzantine style, based on a description written by the Russian Orthodox priest and martyr, Jacob Ivanovich Brilliantov.
 In 1993 it was installed in the Vysotsky Monastery, where it is now venerated as wonder-working, particularly in healing from addiction.
 This icon has become renowned throughout all of Russia and throughout the Orthodox world.
 The Vysotsky Monastery has since become the major shrine of the icon of the "Inexhaustible Chalice".

 In the 1995, the women's Vladychny Convent, site of the original manifestation of the "Inexhaustible Cup", was reopened.
 In 1996, a copy, painted in the "academic" style based on a 1912 drawing, was enshrined.
 This icon too has become miraculous, streaming myrrh and witnesses seeing the eyes of the Theotokos moving.

 In an interview, Abbess Alexia of the Vladychny Convent stated an icon of the "Inexhaustible Chalice", presumed to be the miraculous original of 1878, had been found in a private art collection.
 It is uncertain whether the icon can be redeemed.

 The icon has been painted in many styles and several copies throughout Russia are regarded as miraculous.

 In 1997, in recognition of its veneration, its commemoration was entered into the official liturgical calendar of the Russian Orthodox Church with the blessing of the late Patriarch Alexy II.
 The feast day is listed as May 5 O.S./May 18 N.S., the date of the repose of St. Varlaam.
 The Vladychny Convent continues to celebrate the feast day of the "Inexhaustible Chalice" on November 27 O.S./ December 10 N.S., the feast day of Our Lady of the Sign.

 An akathist and molieben to the "Inexhaustible Chalice" have been composed in Russian and English.

 People suffering from alcoholism, drug addiction, and other dependencies continue to appeal to God for help and healing through the icon of the Inexhaustible Chalice.

 The Icon in Recovery Programs

 After the icon was glorified as being miraculous in 1878, the Alexander Nevsky Cathedral in Serpakhov organized the "St. Alexander Nevsky Brotherhood of Sobriety."

 Since the early 1990s, sixty drug rehabilitation centers in Russia are run by the Russian Orthodox Church.

-The Pokrov-Tervenichesky convent has a skeet dedicated to the "Inexhaustible Chalice", where men and women suffering from addictions go through a recovery program.
+The Pokrov-Tervenichesky convent has a skete dedicated to the "Inexhaustible Chalice", where men and women suffering from addictions go through a recovery program.

 The Fellowship of the Inexhaustible Cup was formed "to provide and establish a network of intercessory prayer and support among its members in order to combat the many destructive forces of addictions."